leowyy/autotune/README.md

 References
 -----
- - L. Li *et al* (2016), Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization
+ - Li *et al* (2016), Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization
+ - Bergstra *et al* (2011), Algorithms for Hyper-Parameter Optimization

 ___Stay tuned for more updates...___